BartMassey/advent-of-code-2016/day11/README.md

 rules (found a bunch of bugs that way) and that my code would run.

-Using Dijkstra's algorithm, `./soln <input1.txt` finished in 54s on my box and part 2 was still running after 20m.
-With A\*, part 1 took 0.3s and part 2 took 76s.
+Using Dijkstra's algorithm, part 1 finished in 54s on my box and part 2 was still running after 20m.
+With A\*, part 1 took 0.3s and part 2 took 82s.
+That latter number is longer than I'd normally like, but I'll take it.

+# Usage

+* Part 1:

+        cargo run --release <input1.txt

+* Part 2:

+        cargo run --release <input2.txt

 ---